mrOranger/Javascript/Typescript/README.md

 }
 ```

 it is much cleaver right?
-We can use `private` and `public` keywords to indicate who can access to the classe's properties (if we ommit the visibility modifier, `public` is the default one).
+We can use `private` and `public` keywords to indicate who can access to the class's properties (if we omit the visibility modifier, `public` is the default one).

 Moreover, there is a shortcut method introduced in latest TypeScript version, and which ables us to define the properties inside the constructor's parameters, in such a way: